brglng/vim-sidebar-manager/README.md

 ## Example

-Here's an configuration example for NERDTree, Tagbar and Undotree at the left side.
+Here's an example of configuration for NERDTree, Tagbar and Undotree at the left side.

 ```vim
 let g:NERDTreeWinPos = 'left'